Dow hits 2022 low after stocks plummet on recession fears

 “Financial markets are now fully absorbing the Fed’s harsh message that there will be no retreat from the inflation fight,” Douglas Porter, chief economist at BMO Capital Markets, wrote in a research report.

-Crude oil prices tumbled to their lowest levels since early this year on worries that a weaker global economy will burn less fuel.
+U.S. crude oil prices slid 5.7% to their lowest levels since early this year on worries that a weaker global economy will burn less fuel.
 Cryptocurrency prices also fell sharply because higher interest rates tend to hit hardest the investments that look the priciest or the most risky.

 Even gold fell in the worldwide rout, as bonds paying higher yields make investments that pay no interest look less attractive.
 Meanwhile the U.S. dollar has been moving sharply higher against other currencies.
 That can hurt profits for U.S. companies with lots of overseas business, as well as put a financial squeeze on much of the developing world.

-More than 90% of stocks in the S&P 500 were in the red, with technology companies, retailers and banks among the biggest weights on the benchmark index.
-The major indexes are on pace for their fifth weekly loss in six weeks.
+More than 85% of stocks in the S&P 500 closed in the red, with technology companies, retailers and banks among the biggest weights on the benchmark index.

 The Federal Reserve on Wednesday lifted its benchmark rate, which affects many consumer and business loans, to a range of 3% to 3.25%.
 It was at virtually zero at the start of the year.
 The Fed also released a forecast suggesting its benchmark rate could be 4.4% by the year’s end, a full point higher than envisioned in June.